-According to the terms and conditions, students have four weeks from registration to pay the course fee.
-If you pay the entire fee within the first two weeks, you can claim a discount.
+According to the terms and conditions, students have four weeks from registration to pay the tuition.
+If you pay the entire tuition within the first two weeks, you can claim a discount.

 Promotion of further training by the AMS (Arbeitsmarktservice Österreich): After this, a positive decision by the AMS, course costs, examination fees, teaching aids and ancillary course costs (e.g. travel costs) are promoted (www.ams.at).